-ParentsNext is a national program that provides parents of young children with valuable pre-employment support to help them proactively plan and prepare for their future employment.
-Participants get assistance to identify their education and employment goals, develop a pathway to achieve these goals and connect with appropriate activities and services in their local community.
+ParentsNext is a national pre-employment program that helps parents and carers proactively plan their next steps towards study or future employment.
+ParentsNext participants get assistance to identify their education and employment goals, develop a pathway to achieve these goals and connect with appropriate activities and services in their local community.

-Providers refer parents to local activities and services to help them progress towards their goals and address any barriers to future employment.
-This may include help to access secure housing, financial advice, parenting courses, childcare, transport, further education, training or volunteering.
-Parents can change these activities at any time to suit their needs and circumstances.
+Providers connect participants to local activities and support services such as counselling, financial advice, domestic and family violence, parenting courses, child care, transport, further education, secure housing, training or volunteering.
+Participants can change the activities at any time to suit their needs and circumstances.

 What is the aim of ParentsNext?

 The aim of ParentsNext is to help break the cycle of intergenerational welfare dependency, increase female labour force participation and help Close the Gap in Indigenous employment.

 Parents and carers may have ideas about the kind of work they would like to do once their children are older.
 However, staying at home with young children can sometimes be isolating and interrupt career plans.
 This can result in parents and carers not finishing their education or training, having outdated qualifications or decreased confidence in their work skills.
 ParentsNext provides support to help parents and carers get into a better position to participate in the workforce by the time they are required to look for work.

 ParentsNext is for parents and carers who have been receiving Parenting Payment for at least six months, have not reported paid work to Centrelink during this period, have a child aged under six, and meet one of the program’s additional criteria.